BatGap Logo

 Rick: Curiosity.

 David: Like, what’s going on with this current life?
 Why am I in this situation?
 And that kind of helped me be willing to look and to encourage that to come out.
-So, I mean, it’s certainly not a necessary thing on the path.
-Some people never go into that.
-Some people are very awake, never bother going there.
-It’s the past.
-Who needs it?

-Rick: The lesser developed states.
+Rick: The lesser-developed states.

-But after a couple of calls there, I was just sitting, listening, like I talked about at the very beginning, about just listening from silence.
+David: But after a couple of calls there, I was just sitting, listening, like I talked about at the very beginning, about just listening from silence.
 And he used the word “surrender” for the first time that I noticed.
 And I just heard the word differently.
 I don’t know how to describe it exactly, but just kind of like something clicked, something let go.
 And it’s kind of like I fell down this transparent tube or funnel and clicked.
 And something very distinctively clicked, shifted, popped, whatever you want to call it.

 Rick: This is just over Skype?